TahaNili/ShahinBot/README.md

 ## ✨ Features
 - **Intelligent Responses**: Answers scientific, technical, and general questions using LLaMA-4.
 - **Conversation Memory**: Stores and retrieves the last messages of each user for context-aware and personalized responses.
 View your recent chat history with `/history`.
+- **Voice Message Support**: Send a voice message to the bot and receive an intelligent voice reply!
+The bot uses Whisper (speech-to-text) and gTTS (text-to-speech) for a fully AI-powered audio conversation.
 - **Commands**:
   - `/start`: Welcome message
   - `/help`: List all commands